What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Use as a sugar substitute

-There are diseases in which it is recommended to give up sugar.
-In such cases, patients are advised to use stevia when they want to indulge in sweets, as this product does not affect blood sugar levels (according to some sources, it lowers glucose levels).
-So, honey grass is recommended to be included in the diet for:
+There are diseases for which it is recommended to give up sugar.
+In such cases, patients are advised to use stevia when they want to treat themselves to something sweet, since this product does not affect blood sugar levels (according to some sources, it reduces glucose levels).
+Thus, honey grass is recommended to be included in the diet for:

 • diabetes mellitus;